opsani/servox/voracious/README.md

 `APP=app01234 ./emu.sh`

+Note that the servo-emulator has a lot of 3rd party package requirements (requests, numpy, scipy, json_merge_patch, etc.);
+it makes sense to test with it only if you have an oco environment set up.

 ## Potential improvements

-* Create requirements.txt and test in a clean environment
+* Verify operation in a clean environment
 * Allow voracious to be restarted without restarting the servo emulators (sync state with all servos, without requiring HELLO)
 * Determine if the `state` variable needs to be guarded against concurrent access (generally not expected to be needed)
+* Build a container image (Dockerfile and docker-compose)